Updated July 29, 2023

-What is Trading Securities?
+What are Trading Securities?

 Companies that invest in this usually do not aim to hold them for a longer period and thus invest in such instruments only if they have a strong expectation of earning profits.
-These securities are considered to be risky investments and have the potential to give quite high capital gains.
+These securities are considered risky investments and can potentially give high capital gains.
 However, the downside of it might also be huge.

-Accounting Standards followed for trading securities
+Accounting Standards Followed for Trading Securities

-1. For Balance Sheet:
+1. For the Balance Sheet

-2. For Profit and Loss Account:
+2. For Profit and Loss Account

 Since trading securities are reported at fair market value, they might increase or decrease the size of assets basis the change in prices of security from the date they were purchased to the date of reporting.
 Hence for creating a balance, the increase or decrease in the asset is booked as profit or loss in the profit and loss account of the company.
 Thus, trading securities impact Profit and loss accounts even if they are not sold till the date of the balance sheet.
 Any change in the price of trading from the date of purchase to the date of the balance sheet is reported in the profit and loss account of the company as unrealized profit/loss.